 The Manual is organized in a way that parallels the various aspects of the HIPAA Privacy Act and covers areas that include General Policies, Uses and Disclosures of Medical Information Without Patient Authorization, and Operational Issues and Patient Rights.

 The second edition incorporates changes required by the Health Information Technology for Economic and Clinical Health (“HITECH”) Act and the most recent regulations.
 Changes of particular note include breach notification and new rules that directly require compliance from business associates.
-Includes CD of Forms
+Includes Downloadable Forms

 "The rules governing HIPAA compliance can be difficult to navigate for legal experts and even more so for physicians who have little or no legal training… The HIPAA Manual is a necessity for anyone who finds himself at the cross section of law and medicine and is unsure about how to store, disseminate, or protect individual medical information and records."

 -Peter J. Millock, Past Chair of NYSBA’s Health Law Section.